priyank-p/level-uplevel/README.md

 #### `createTable(tableName)`
   - `tableName` (`string`):  the name of table

 A table once added can have fields, and rows.
+If table is already created it just returns.

 #### `addField(tableName, fieldName, opts)`
   - `tableName` (`string`): The table to store this